- Physician Assistant Studies

 View the curriculum for the classroom and requirements for clinical training.

 Through our affiliation with the Kettering Health Network, our PA students are provided the unique opportunity to experience the clinical portion of their education within a nationally recognized hospital network.

-Watch Anisha Mathi talk about the advantage of Kettering College’s PA program.
+Watch Anisha Mathi, a Physician Assistant graduate, talk about the advantage of Kettering College’s PA program.